 5. Around Cochrane [Kokran]

 Cochrane is a sleepy town you may want to visit for an ATM (there aren’t any other between Coyhaique and Cochrane) or to organize trekking over a glacier.
 You may also do glacier trekking in Puerto Tranquillo, but the tours in Cochrane are definitely more affordable.
-You pay (just) 65 000 for a full day tour: of which you will spend 2 hours walking to a glacier, 2 hours on a glacier and around 4 hours travelling around by car and boat.
-A similar tour in Puerto Tranquillo costs 80 000 pesos).
-You may also go on a half day tour worth 38 000 pesos where you just approach the glacier without walking on it.
+You pay (just) 65 000 pesos or $95 for a full day tour: of which you will spend 2 hours walking to a glacier, 2 hours on a glacier and around 4 hours travelling around by car and boat.
+A similar tour in Puerto Tranquillo costs 80 000 pesos, almost $120).
+You may also go on a half day tour worth 38 000 pesos – $55 – where you just approach the glacier without walking on it.

-There are plenty of tour agencies in Cochrane and you don`t have to make arrangements in advance.
+There are several tour agencies in Cochrane and you don`t have to make arrangements in advance.
 Furthermore, you may arrange whitewater kayak trips and more cabalgatas here.

 6. The campsites along Carretera Austral between Puerto Tranquillo and Parque Patagonia